ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Now we need to get the hash address of our plugin.
-After that we can translate it into number and send it to GET Method.
+Now we need to retrieve the plugin’s hash address so the address can be translated into a number and sent to the GET Method.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">